wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.9 =
-= 1.2.8 =
+* Fixed: Open house time now displayed correctly for the timezone set in wp-admin = 1.2.8 =
-* Changed: Embed code for YouTube now supports HTML5 display for iOS and other non flash devices/browsers; = 1.2.7 =
+* Changed: Embed code for YouTube now supports HTML5 display for iOS and other non flash devices/browsers;
+= 1.2.7 =
 * Changed: Upgraded dojo from 1.8.3 to 1.9.3;
 * Fixed: Issue caused by the map when using WordPress 3.9 or higher in combination with Bootstrap;